easytarget/pyPWMd/README.md

 $ id <username>
 uid=1000(<username>) gid=1000(<usergroup>) groups=1000(<usergroup>),...,115(pwm)
 ```
+After being added the users need to log out then back in for the new group to be available to them.

 Clone the pyPWMd repo to the root home directory, link the `.service` file into `/etc/systemd/service/`, register the service with systemd then enable+start the service:
 ```console
 $ sudo git clone https://github.com/easytarget/pyPWMd.git /usr/local/lib/pyPWMd